HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. `$CRTN.uri`: Get the URI of the current coroutine.
 1. `$CRTN.token`: Get or set the token of the current coroutine.

 Among them, the coroutine token is a unique identifier in the walker automatically assigned by the interpreter, which can be used to identify a coroutine.
 The interpreter can take the serial number of the new coroutine maintained by the walker or the decimal string corresponding to the coroutine identifier as the default token.
-A coroutine can override this auto-assigned token by calling the setter of `$CRTN.token` property.
+A coroutine can override this auto-assigned token by calling the setter of `$CRTN.token` attribute.
 Note that we reserve token names starting with an underscore for special purposes.
 For example, `_main` means the first coroutine created by the walker.

 In addition, we can also observe some global events and changes in the rendering state of the current coroutine through `$CRTN` object, so as to gracefully handle the situation where the renderer page is closed by the user or the renderer is lost.
 These events are: